KianaSalt/new-f/README.md

 This README template is designed for a Travel web application.

 # Project Title
-A Traveling web App that gives the customer, location, prices and more..
+A Traveling web App named OnTheGo that helps with planning trips.
+This app will help consumers book hotels, give suggested destinations and tourist attractions.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.